 Baylee: Okay.
 I just love the spelling.
 I thought it was so cute.

 Jakki: Yeah, so um.
 I don’t know.
-Is there a certain way you want to start?
+Do you–Is there a certain way you want to start?
 Sorry.
-I was like- I feel like the answer, or some of the answers that I’ll have right now- I want to make sure that you are able to – if you have a formula.
+I was like- I feel like the answer, or some of the answers that I’ll have right now- I want to make sure that you are able to – if you have like a formula.
 I don’t want to mess that up.

 Baylee: For sure.
 Okay.
 So we can start with the first question.
 When did you first hear about drag and what was your initial reaction to it?
 Do you remember the first time?